HryhoriiBulyhin/gd14-HryhoriiBulyhin/README.md

 ### Controls
 * W, A, S, D - Move the player
-* RMB - Attack
+* LMB - Attack
 * E - Pick up a weapon
-* Space - Perform a finisher off on stunned enemy
+* Space - Perform a finisher off on stunned enemy(LMB hit)
 * R - Restart Current Level

 <p align="right">(<a href="#readme-top">back to top</a>)</p>